ranyeh24/business-website-template/README.md

-# Inazuma | Corporate & Business Website Template
+# Inazuma - HTML Template for Corporate and Business

-This is an open source corporate and business website template created by [Ranyeh](https://www.github.com/ranyeh24).
-Is just personal project for personal portfolio.
+Inazuma is an open-source HTML template created by [Ranyeh](https://www.github.com/ranyeh24).
+It's just personal project fo r personal portfolio.

 To begin using this template, just extract the zipped files in any folder you want and run it.